-This building block sets the foundation for how we all shape our culture in the company and enable a customer oriented and responsible business.
-Our operational controls and risk frameworks are underpinned by the ambitions and requirements of our purpose, core values (Customer Focus, Innovation, Fair Play and Passion to Win), Code of Conduct and leadership principles.
+This block sets the foundation for how we all shape our culture in the company and enable a customer oriented and responsible business.
+Our operational controls and risk frameworks are underpinned by the ambitions and requirements of our purpose, core values, Code of Conduct and leadership model.